-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 November 5, 2017.
 Broadcast Number 4599.

 Conductors: Mack Wilberg and Ryan Murphy

 Announcer: Lloyd Newell

 “When in Our Music God Is Glorified”1

 Traditional hymn tune

 “I Sing the Mighty Power of God”2